marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    * - |check-icon|
      - The way in which the Verifier determines the trustworthiness of the Issuer defined in the Trust Framework must be secured from influence by a malicious party that can, for example, introduce untrustworthy entities into a directory.

 Issuers are registered by a Trust Anchor or its Intermediate.
-To verify the trust of an Issuer, a Verifier must verify that the Trust Chain (i.e. a concatenation of statements) related to the Issuer is valid and still active.
+To verify the trust of an Issuer, a Verifier must verify that the Trust Chain related to the Issuer is valid and still active.
 This validation process ensures that only trusted entities are permitted to participate in the system, preventing the introduction of untrustworthy actors.

 SR-E-40
 ~~~~~~~